Industry strengths and capabilities

 Unparalleled education sector

-NSW hosts Australia's premier research and higher education infrastructure and is home to 11 universities, including Australia's oldest public university and the oldest technical university.
-NSW's academic staff are recruited from around the world and are often leading industry experts in their field.
+New South Wales boasts Australia’s premier research and higher education infrastructure.
+The state is home to 11 universities, including Australia’s oldest public and technical tertiary institutions.
+Academic staff members are recruited from around the world and are often leading experts in their field.

 Wide variety of study options